Bourkekev/ms2-tourism-map/README.md

 ### Surface

 The Dublin flag colours are #000080 and #88B8FD.
 I used these on the colour generator [Coolor](https://coolors.co/) as the basis for determining the colour scheme.
 You can see the [colour scheme I chose generated from Coloors here](assets/design/visiting-dublin-colour-scheme.pdf).
+This is a very useful tool as it also generates different shades and temperatures of your 5 selected colours.

 Font Families - Finding fonts like Libre Baskerville that have style variants is a clever way to create nuance without overcomplicating your designs.
 This typeface is a classic serif that is beautifully applied as a heading and easy-to-read body copy.
 Reference https://www.canva.com/learn/the-ultimate-guide-to-font-pairing/